This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The electricity generated by power plants is sold to traders and universal service providers, who resell it on the wholesale market or supply it directly to the clients.
 Transmission and distribution networks transport electricity from sources to users.
 Transmission and distribution are handled by separate entities that are not involved in the generation or supply of electricity.

-In the 1990’s, the majority of significant power plants, public utility suppliers, and distribution networks were privatized, a tendency which was turned following the government change in 2010.
-Since 2010, GOH-controlled, or GOH-allied companies have crowded out or bought up the foreign-owned utility companies and the majority of distribution network owners.
-Domestic power plants currently sell the majority of their electricity generation through agreements with Hungarian Electricity Ltd. (MVM): framework contracts to universal service providers and bilateral contracts or public capacity auctions to traders.
+In the 1990’s, most significant power plants, public utility suppliers, and distribution networks were privatized, a tendency which was turned following the government change in 2010.
+Since 2010, Government of Hungary (GOH)-controlled, or GOH-allied companies have crowded out or bought up the foreign-owned utility companies and most distribution network owners.
+Domestic power plants currently sell most of their electricity generation through agreements with Hungarian Electricity Ltd. (MVM): framework contracts to universal service providers and bilateral contracts or public capacity auctions to traders.
 Before reaching ultimate customers or export markets, a considerable portion of traders’ main purchases pass through secondary trade inside the trading industry.

 Electricity generated from renewable resources and garbage is classified as a unique type of trade.
 In the traditional feed-in-tariff (FiT) scheme, the transmission system operator (MAVIR Zrt.) must purchase this type of electricity from generators under the FiTplan (at a price specified in the respective legislation and in volumes and during a period defined by HEA).
 MAVIR Zrt. sells to traders the electricity purchased under FiT and the related balancing energy, as well as a portion of the organized electricity market.
 According to the new METAR renewable energy scheme introduced in 2017, solar plants above one MW capacity need to sell their electricity on the market, but they can apply for a so-called “green premium”, which is granted through a tendering process for a maximum period of 15 years.
 According to the scheme if the electricity price at the Hungarian power exchange drops below the subsidized price level, the producer gets the difference in the form of green premium and if the market price is higher than the subsidized price, the producer pays the difference to electricity TSO MAVIR.